For week by week description of requirements, assignments, and assessments, refer to the Course Outline at the following link:

 Original song compositions

-Development of an e-portfolio which will include the original song compositions (both lead sheets and video), and written reflections of the process and product
+Development of an e-portfolio which will include the original song compositions (both lead sheets and video or audio), and written reflections of the process and product

 Live performances of the original song compositions